-- 1. Course Syllabi: Each course within the program has a defined set of Course Outcomes, which are derived from the broader Program Outcomes.
+1. Course Syllabi: Each course within the program has a defined set of Course Outcomes, which are derived from the broader Program Outcomes.
 The syllabi of individual courses outline the specific learning objectives and outcomes that students are expected to achieve through that course.
-These outcomes are communicated byteachers tostudents at the beginning of the course. - 2.
-Program Documentation: Institutions provide program documentation, such as program handbooks or catalogs, that clearly state the Program Outcomes.
-These documents outline the overarching goals and expectations of the program, giving teachers and students a comprehensive understanding of what the program aims to achieve.
+These outcomes are communicated byteachers tostudents at the beginning of

-3. Faculty Training and Orientation: The institute conduct's faculty training and orientation programs to ensure that teachers are well-versed in the Program Outcomes and understand their role in facilitating student achievement of these outcomes.
+- 2. Program Documentation: Institutions provide program documentation, such as program handbooks or catalogs, that clearly state the Program Outcomes.
+These documents outline the overarching goals and expectations of the program, giving teachers and students a comprehensive understanding of what the program aims to achieve. - 3.
+Faculty Training and Orientation: The institute conduct's faculty training and orientation programs to ensure that teachers are well-versed in the Program Outcomes and understand their role in facilitating student achievement of these outcomes.
 This training equips teachers with the necessary knowledge and tools to align their teaching strategies, assessments, and instructional approaches with the desired outcomes.

-File Description Documents Upload any additional information No File Uploaded Paste link for Additional information Nil Upload COs for all courses (exemplars from Glossary) View File
+File Description Documents Upload COs for all courses (exemplars from the Glossary) View File Upload any additional information No File Uploaded Link for additional Information Nil

-2.6.2 - Attainment of Programme outcomes and course outcomes are evaluated by the institution.
+2.6.2 - Attainment of Programme Outcomes and Course Outcomes as evaluated by the institution